• Skip to primary navigation

 Spicy Peanut Sauce: If you love heat, increase the amount of chili garlic sauce, and sriracha, or add finely chopped fresh chili peppers.
 Adjust the spiciness to your liking.

-Nut Variations: If you have a peanut allergy, you can try experimenting with different types of nuts or seeds such as almond butter or cashew butter.
+Nut Variations: If you have a peanut allergy, you can experiment with different nuts or seeds, such as almond butter or cashew butter.

 Nut-Free Peanut Sauce: If you want to skip nuts altogether, you can make a nut-free version using sunflower seed butter or tahini (sesame seed paste) as a peanut butter substitute.

 Store leftover peanut sauce in an airtight container in the refrigerator.
 It can last several days, and the flavors may even improve.
-If it thickens in the fridge, you can thin it with a little water before using.
+If it thickens in the fridge, you can thin it with a little water before using it.

 Spring roll being dipped into a bowl of peanut sauce that's topped with crushed peanuts and sriracha sauce.
 Plate of spring rolls in the background.